[Editor’s note: This information is updated regularly using data from the NHTSA website.]

 Updated data from the National Highway Traffic Safety Administration (in the chart below) shows that as of June 8, 2018, out 41.7 million air bags, 58% have been replaced with 42% to go.
 In all, the recall includes about 50 million inflators, so not all are included in this count.

-In February, Ford and Mazda announced they were expanding their ‘do not drive warning’ to include additional MY 2006 Ford Ranger and Mazda B-Series trucks with defective Takata airbags based on new testing.
+In July, Nissan accelerated its recalls and Mazda recalled certain vehicles again.
+In February, Ford and Mazda expanded their ‘do not drive warning’ to include additional 2006 Ford Ranger and Mazda B-Series trucks with defective Takata airbags based on new testing.